akashdhruv/Para-Physics/README.md

 </b>
 </p>

-<p align="justify" size="4"> From an engineering perspective, it is important to study the effect of their behavior during design stages and find a way to mitigate them.
+<p align="justify"> <font size="4"> From an engineering perspective, it is important to study the effect of their behavior during design stages and find a way to mitigate them.
 One way is to suppress the frequency of vortex release through conjugate heat transfer from the body itself.
 For example, consider a two-dimensional case of a solid cylinder placed inside a channel flow at Re = 1000. <b>Fig 1(a)</b> shows the vorticity contours with clock-wise and counter clock-wise behavior.
 Now, when the surface of this cylinder starts to heat up we see that these counter-rotating vortices begin to dissipate as shown in <b>Fig 1 (b) & (c)</b> .
-The vortex release frequency reduces with increase in temperature and at higher temperatures the von Kármán vortices completely disappear as in <b>Fig 1 (d)</b>. </p>
+The vortex release frequency reduces with increase in temperature and at higher temperatures the von Kármán vortices completely disappear as in <b>Fig 1 (d)</b>. </font> </p>

 <p align="justify"> This behavior can be explained by observing the temperature and density distribution inside the fluid. <b>Fig 2</b> shows contoured distribution of these properties for one such case.
 As temperature inside the fluid increases it undergoes thermal expansion which leads to a decrease in density, this causes a reduction in local Reynolds number thus suppressing the vortex formation in the wake region. </p>